Vladimir9595/3D-Portfolio/README.md

 ## Add the Tech skills section

-In the Tech skills section we need to import some libraries to build the skills cards.
+In the Tech skills section you need to import some libraries to build the skills cards.

 ```javascript
 import React, { Suspense } from 'react'